Definition:

 The “dangerous” means that the protective feature may be compromised (not dangerous in the sense that it causes a occupational safety risk).
 These λDU are the most concerning as these will not be caught until the next proof test and the SIF is non operable.

 As simple of a concept this is, it is still often confused.
 Undetected does NOT mean a failure that is undetected in a proof test.
-That concept is mathematically shown as proof test coverage (Cpt).
+This concept is mathematically represented as proof test coverage (Cpt).

 Key Points: